alisay/T3A2-A/README.md

 From the map view or the search results view, you can navigate to see a page with a photograph of the artwork and the metadata including title, artist, location, date, materials.

+Registered administrators can log in to add additional artworks to the database, and edit or delete artworks they have added.

 Additional features
 - wayfinding (find the best route from you to another artwork, from one artwork to another)
-- admin users can login to add additional artworks to the database
 - regular users can login to create a "favourites list" of artworks

 The target audiences are: